DaqOpen/daqopen-docs/docs/tutorials/create-daqinfo.md

     ![due-breadboard-fgen-1](resources/due-breadboard-fgen-1.png)

-    Connect the "inner" part of the BNC connector (signal) to the A1 pin, and the GND to the A0 pin.
-To ensure a common ground, connect the Arduino's GND pin to the signal generator's GND through a 10kΩ resistor.
+    Connect the "inner" part of the BNC connector (signal) to the A1 pin, and the GND to the GND pin.

 2. **Configure the Function Generator:**

     Set the function generator to output a signal with the following properties:

     - **Waveform:** DC